Tag: Artificial-Intelligence

 Life update - November 2023

-Life as a father My kid is already 7 months old.
+My kid is already 7 months old.
 The time goes too fast.
 He already dragging himself on the floor and not crying so much anymore.
 Each day is a new day and now it is getting clearer that life goes on, like I don’t have to give up my hobbies and interests because he demands attention.

 It is a totally different experience.
 I remember the day my wife said the test came out positive.
+I froze, pale with fear and anxiety.
+The first day was really strange, every 5 minutes I thought again about it and really couldn’t believe that I was going to be/was a father.

 Life update - November 2023

-Life as a father My kid is already 7 months old.
+My kid is already 7 months old.
 The time goes too fast.
 He already dragging himself on the floor and not crying so much anymore.
 Each day is a new day and now it is getting clearer that life goes on, like I don’t have to give up my hobbies and interests because he demands attention.

 It is a totally different experience.
 I remember the day my wife said the test came out positive.
+I froze, pale with fear and anxiety.
+The first day was really strange, every 5 minutes I thought again about it and really couldn’t believe that I was going to be/was a father.

 NixOS - Virtual Machine using QEMU